 Step #1: Create A Plan

-By having a plan, you can assess if you are on track to meet your investment goals and if not, where to make changes along the way.
+By having a plan, you can assess if you are on track to meet your investment goals.
+If you find your are not, and investment plan helps you to make changes along the way.

 Why Are You Investing?
 The first question you need to ask is why you are investing in the first place.
 Is it for a house, a vacation, wedding, early retirement, child’s college education, etc.?
 If you plan on investing for more than one goal, this is OK.
-Write down the various goals but keep them separate and answer the following questions for each of your goals.
+Write down the various goals but keep them separate and answer the following questions.

 The general rule of thumb is to invest in stocks for any goal that is more than 5 years away.
-Any goal shorter than this should have money invested in bonds or in cash instruments like certificates of deposit or savings accounts.
-Below is a chart for you to follow so you know where you should invest your money, based on when you will need to money you are saving:
+Any goal shorter than this should have money invested in bonds or in cash instruments.
+Think certificates of deposit or savings accounts.
+Below is a chart for you to follow so you know where you should invest your money.
+It is based on when you will need to money you are saving:

 What Is Your Risk Tolerance?
-We have our goal and we know when we need the money.
-Now we have to figure out how to invest it.
-I mentioned above how if your time frame is greater than 5 years, you should invest in stocks.
+You have your goal and you know when you need the money.
+Now you have to figure out how to invest it.
+I mentioned above that if your time frame is greater than 5 years, you should invest in stocks.
 But just how much of your portfolio should be in stocks?
 This is where you have to be honest with yourself.

-You want to find an allocation that helps you reach your goal, but one that you are comfortable with so that you can sleep at night.
-If you aren’t sure what your allocation should be, I suggest you read my post on understanding risk tolerance.
-In that post, you will find a link to a risk tolerance questionnaire from Vanguard that will help you determine your risk tolerance.
+You want to find an allocation that helps you reach your goal, but one that you are comfortable.
+We all want to sleep at night, right?
+Aren’t sure what your allocation should be?
+I suggest you read my post on understanding risk tolerance.
+Also check out this questionnaire from Vanguard that will help determine your risk tolerance.

-One note about taking a risk tolerance questionnaire: make sure you focus more on the amount of money you could potentially lose as opposed to the amount you can gain.
-We all will take more risk to earn that extra money.
-But we discount how we will feel if we lose any money.
-When the stock market drops, we freak out because we didn’t assess our risk tolerance correctly for losses.
-This is why you need to be totally honest with yourself.
+One note about taking a risk tolerance questionnaire.
+Make sure you focus more on the amount of money you could lose versus the amount you can gain.
+We all will take more risk to earn extra money.
+But we discount how we will feel if we lose money.
+When the stock market drops, we freak out because we didn’t assess our risk tolerance correctly.
+This is why you need to be honest with yourself.
 There are no wrong answers when it comes to your risk tolerance.

-If you chose not to take the questionnaire, note that most of you should be investing in a 60% stocks/40%bond portfolio if you are saving for retirement.
-This allocation will allow for you to earn a good rate of return on your investments and also allow you to sleep at night.
+You will find most of you should be investing in a 60% stocks and 40% bond portfolio.
+This allocation will allow for you to earn a good rate of return on your investments.
+It will also allow you to sleep at night.

-Should you find that 60% of your money in stocks is too risky, then reduce that to a 40% stocks/60% bonds portfolio.
-You really don’t want to go much lower than this if you are young because over the long term, bonds will not offer the return that you need to reach your goals.
+Should you find that 60% of your money in stocks is too risky, then reduce that to a 40% stocks and 60% bonds portfolio.
+You don’t want to go much lower than this if you are young.
+The reason is over the long term, bonds will not offer the return that you need to reach your goals.

 How Much Do You Need?
-Of course, we need to know how much money we need to save if we ever want to reach our goal.
-For a house or a vacation, the amount we need to save is easy to determine.
-We know how much a vacation will cost us or how much of a down payment we need for a house.
+Of course, you need to know how much money you need to save if you ever want to reach your goal.
+For a house or a vacation, the amount you need to save is easy to determine.
+You know how much a vacation will cost you or how much of a down payment you need for a house.